stephenbeckr/numerical-analysis-class/syllabus.md

 You might try the [midterm study guide jupyter notebook](https://github.com/cu-numcomp/numcomp-class/blob/master/Midterm-StudyGuide.ipynb) used for the CS department's version of this class.

+Both midterm exams were take-home exams, self-timed with generous time limits.
+They had true-false/multiple-choice component via Canvas (closed note, closed book) for 45 min, and then 2 hours to solve word problems (scanned, uploaded to Gradescope) which was open note and open book but closed internet.
+The exams are posted at [Exams](./Exams); solutions are available on Canvas.

 ## Midterm 1
 The high-level set of topics is anything we've discussed in class up to and including the "Divided Differences" video of Monday Sept 21.